ufal/lindat-repository-vagrant/README.md

 What to expect (lindat box)
 --------------------------------

-After cloning this project and executing `vagrant up` (or better `vagrant up lindat5`) you will get a VM with:
+After cloning this project and executing `vagrant up` (or better `vagrant up lindat`) you will get a VM with:

-* Ubuntu 12.04 VM with `33.33.33.80` ip address and `dspace.lindat5.dev` hostname (update your hosts file to reach it under this name)
+* Ubuntu 12.04 VM with `33.33.33.80` ip address and `dspace.lindat.dev` hostname (update your hosts file to reach it under this name)
 * git, java, maven
 * apache, tomcat
 * [probe](https://code.google.com/p/psi-probe/), [nagios](http://www.nagios.org/), [munin](http://munin-monitoring.org/), [monit](http://mmonit.com/monit/), [phppgadmin](http://phppgadmin.sourceforge.net/doku.php)
 * [jenkins](http://jenkins-ci.org/) with a simple reload script
 * latest version of the LINDAT/CLARIN repository inside a _shared directory_ easily accessible between your computer the new VM (_Projects/..._ and _www_)
 * out-of-the-box availability to debug DSpace on port _8000_ using Remote debugging e.g., in Eclipse.
 Use the sources from the shared directory.
-* overview Web page at http://33.33.33.80 or better (http://dspace.lindat5.dev) containg also users and passwords to the services
+* overview Web page at http://33.33.33.80 or better (http://dspace.lindat.dev) containing also users and passwords to the services

 BEWARE!!!